-The Roasting Intermediate Advanced Course establishes the craft of roasting with in-depth coursework in the areas of:
+The Roasting Intermediate Advanced Course establishes the craft of roasting with 4 days of in-depth coursework in the areas of coffee analysis and evaluation via cupping and triangulation, sample roasting and production roasting, production management, green coffee contracts and roastery safety.

 Intermediate Advanced Course graduates will demonstrate a proficiency with the scientific and technical elements of roasting coffee.
 They will also demonstrate basic quality control process skills and moving green coffee from an Importer's Sample through Sample Roasting and into Production Roasting.
 This course will lay the groundwork for the ongoing development of a career in Specialty Coffee.The registration includes: